pagkly/Zed/Investopedia3/Yale School of Management.md

 ## Yale School of Management Programs

 Yale School of Management offers several different programs for graduate studies.
-In addition to the standard two-year master of business administration (MBA), the school also offers an [executive MBA](https://www.investopedia.com/terms/e/executive-mba.asp) program for working students; a master of advanced management for graduates of business schools that are members of the Global Network for Advanced Management; master’s degree for [systemic risk](https://www.investopedia.com/terms/s/systemic-risk.asp); a master’s degree for global business and society; a PhD program; and executive education programs.
+In addition to the standard two-year master of business administration (MBA), the school also offers an [[executive MBA]](https://www.investopedia.com/terms/e/executive-mba.asp) program for working students; a master of advanced management for graduates of business schools that are members of the Global Network for Advanced Management; master’s degree for [[systemic risk]](https://www.investopedia.com/terms/s/systemic-risk.asp); a master’s degree for global business and society; a PhD program; and executive education programs.
 The doctoral program at Yale School of Management is a full-time, in-residence program intended for students who plan scholarly careers involving research and teaching in management.

 ## Yale School of Management Admission Standards